-Digital Video Recordings, Audio Recording and Photographic Recording Student Consent Form I,, understand that, in the course of my clinical training experience as a student in the Department of Communication Sciences at the University of Vermont, diagnostic and treatment procedures will be digital and/or audio recorded for supervisory and educational purposes.
+Digital Video Recordings, Audio Recording and Photographic Recording Student Consent Form

+I,, understand that, during my clinical training experience as a student in the Department of Communication Sciences at the University of Vermont, diagnostic and treatment procedures will be digital and/or audio recorded for supervisory and educational purposes.

 I give my consent for such recordings, or segments thereof, to be provided to referring professionals and/or clients /family members, and to be included in course instruction and professional presentations by faculty of the Department of Communication Sciences.

 Furthermore, I give my consent for photographs to be used in public information materials and professional presentations.
-Signature Printed Name